-In fluid dynamics, external flow is such a flow in which boundary layers develop freely, without constraints imposed by adjacent surfaces.
 In comparison to internal flow, entrance flows and external flows feature highly viscous effects confined to rapidly growing “boundary layers” in the entrance region, or to thin shear layers along the solid surface.
 Accordingly, there will always exist a region of the flow outside the boundary layer.
 In this region velocity, temperature, and/or concentration does not change in and their gradients may be neglected.

 This effect causes the boundary layer to be expanding and the boundary-layer thickness relates to the square root of the fluid’s kinematic viscosity.